-WHERE: Start and finish near Bishkek, Kyrgyzstan
+WHERE: Start in Talas & finish near Balykchy, Kyrgyzstan

 WHO: Racers can ride solo or as a pair

-DISTANCE: ~1700 kilometers / 26,000m of climbing.
-Fixed route with 3 manned checkpoints.
+DISTANCE: ~1800 kilometres / 30,500m of climbing.
+Fixed route with 3 staffed checkpoints.

-END: After party the evening of September 1st, 2018
+END: After party the evening of August 28th, 2020

 How tough it will be cannot be understated, but as Mike Hall once said, “Nothing that’s worth anything is ever easy.”
 This race will be a true demonstration of this sentiment.